shearert/ps-collector/README.md

 The PS Collector queries [perfSONAR](https://www.perfsonar.net/) instances and sends the data onto a RabbitMQ message bus.

-The collector is packages in a docker conatiner available at:
+The collector is packages in a docker conatiner available on [DockerHub](https://cloud.docker.com/u/sandci/repository/docker/sandci/ps-collector)

 ## Configuration